silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

  - Campaign
  - Air Group
  - Campaign Period
- - Filter display function for existing carrier list (Army/Air Force/Campaign)
+ - Filter display function for existing career list (Army/Air Force/Campaign)

 2. The following items can be selected and set in Dynamic Quick Mission.
  - Campaign (mission file for IL2DCE)